kamranmuazzam/aca-demia/pages/Stages of Labor.md

 				- Degree of molding of the head
 				- Caput formation
 - # Stage Two of Labor

+  duration-primigravida:: 2 hours
+  duration-multiparae:: 30 minutes
+  start-event:: ((6711ec53-8dd0-47dc-811d-012d2c2ec744))
-  definition:: Full dilation to delivery of fetus duration-primigravida:: 2 hours duration-multiparae:: 30 minutes start-event:: ((6711ec53-8dd0-47dc-811d-012d2c2ec744)) end-event:: expulsion of the fetus from the birth canal
+  end-event:: expulsion of the fetus from the birth canal
+	- #definition Full dilation to delivery of fetus
 	- ## Events #obs-prof-written #unanswered
 	- ## Causes of Delay #obs-prof-written #unanswered
 	- ## Management #obspw